Sage-Bionetworks/schematic/README.md

 ## Installation Guide For: Contributors

-The instructions below assume you have already installed [python](https://www.python.org/downloads/), with the release version meeting the constraints set in the [Installation Requirements](#installation-requirements) section.
+The instructions below assume you have already installed [python](https://www.python.org/downloads/), with the release version meeting the constraints set in the [Installation Requirements](#installation-requirements) section, and do not have an environment already active (e.g. with `pyenv`).
 For development, we recommend working with versions > python 3.9 to avoid issues with `pre-commit`'s default hook configuration.

 When contributing to this repository, please first discuss the change you wish to make via the [service desk](https://sagebionetworks.jira.com/servicedesk/customer/portal/5/group/8) so that we may track these changes.